 For practice owners and buyers alike, there are several options and safeguards that can be arranged to protect interests post-closing.
 One of those interests is ensuring the proper staff is in place to keep the business running smoothly after the transfer of ownership.

 The employment terms listed here are a part of the wider trends we observe in structuring transactions, specifically as it relates to supporting the team as ongoing employees of the buyer.
-The recent shortage of staff continues to have a sizable impact on these terms, with 2021 seeing significantly more attention paid to Associate DVMs and key staff than any other year.
+The recent shortage of staff continues to have a sizable impact on these terms, and since 2021 we are seeing significantly more attention paid to Associate DVMs and key staff than ever before due to the staffing shortages.
 Let’s get started.

 DVM and Staff Bonus